 From RFID to the Internet of Things

-Although RFID strictly speaking has nothing to do with the Internet of Things, the possibility of tagging, tracking, connecting and “reading” objects went hand in hand with what would become known as the Internet of Things around the beginning of this century.
+Although RFID strictly speaking has nothing to do with the Internet of Things, the possibility of tagging, tracking, connecting and “reading” and analyzing data from objects went hand in hand with what would become known as the Internet of Things around the beginning of this Millenium.

 It was obvious that the connection of the types of “things” and applications – as we saw them in RFID – with the Internet would change a lot.
-It might surprise you but the concepts of connected refrigerators, telling you that you need to buy milk, or the vision of an immersive shopping experience (without bar code scanning and smart real-time information) go back since before the term Internet of Things even existed.
+It might surprise you but the concepts of connected refrigerators, telling you that you need to buy milk, the concept of what is now known as smart cities and the vision of an immersive shopping experience (without bar code scanning and leveraging smart real-time information obtained via connected devices and goods) go back since before the term Internet of Things even existed.

 The exponential growth of IoT

-One thing we can agree on is that the internet of Things still has a long way to go and that growth of connected devices or “intelligent things” will indeed grow exponentially over the coming years.
+One thing we can agree on is that the Internet of Things still has a long way to go and that the growth of connected devices or “intelligent things” will indeed continue to rise exponentially over the coming years.

-With that growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, you name it.
+With that growth, enabled by what Gartner would call a “nexus of forces”, comes growth in many other areas such as traffic, storage, processing capacity, data volumes, network capabilities, you name it.

 According to the Ericsson Mobility Report 2016, there will be approximately 28 billion connected devices by 2021.
 The report expects the Internet of Things to surpass mobile phones as the largest category of connected devices with 16 billion connected devices being IoT devices (of the the forecasted total of 28 billion, which include for instance smartphones as we mentioned in our article on mobile and mobility.